VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

 then i modify my code in productrepositry and iproductrepositry i updated code in files then i added code to unitofwork and iunitofwork

+part(3) section (2)  5.25pm
+then i added new controller under controllers folder and modify my all code.. then i create a viewmodel under models folder and hold the covertype and category thrn i install a microsoft.aspnetcore.Mvc.viewfeatures command